WCAL (Minnesota): History

 On November 11, 1928, a major reassignment of station transmitting frequencies took place, under the provisions of the Federal Radio Commission's General Order 40.
-WCAL was assigned to 1250 kHz, and a shortage of available assignments meant it had to share this frequency with three other stations: University of Minnesota's WLB, Carlton College's KFMX, and the Rosedale Hospital's WRHM, which in 1934 changed its call sign to WTCN (now WWTC).
+WCAL was assigned to 1250 kHz, and a shortage of available assignments meant it had to share this frequency with three other stations: University of Minnesota's WLB, Carleton College's KFMX, and the Rosedale Hospital's WRHM, which in 1934 changed its call sign to WTCN (now WWTC).
 WCAL, WLB, and KFMX were operated by educational institutions, while WTCN was a commercial station which aggressively sought to expand its operating hours at the expense of the other three stations.
 KFMX surrendered its license in 1933, and in 1938 WLB and WCAL made peace with WTCN by agreeing to move to 760 kHz, where the stations were restricted to daytime-only transmissions, with WCAL to receive 1/3rd of the available hours.

 In March 1941, stations on 760 kHz, including WCAL and WLB, moved to 770 kHz, with the implementation of the North American Regional Broadcasting Agreement.
 In 1968, St. Olaf College began broadcasting on the FM band as WCAL-FM 89.3.

 In 1945, WLB changed its call sign to KUOM.
 St. Olaf eventually made an agreement with the University of Minnesota in which WCAL was provided land for an improved FM tower near Rosemount, Minnesota, in exchange for KUOM's exclusive use of the AM frequency.
 Therefore, WCAL was deleted on December 16, 1991.
 The move to the Rosemount tower gave WCAL-FM full coverage of the Twin Cities for the first time ever.
 The college continued to operate WCAL-FM 89.3 until selling it to Minnesota Public Radio in 2004, resulting in changing the call letters to KCMP.